ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >>
 >>![email](images/red-dkim.png){.thumbnail}

-Here are the 4 states that result in the DKIM icon in red in your Control Panel, Click on the tab corresponding to your error code:
+Here are the 4 states that result in a red DKIM icon in your Control Panel.
+Click on the tab corresponding to your error code:

 > [!tabs]
 > **501**
 >>
->> “**Only one dkim selector has been initialized**”<br><br>
+>> “**Only one DKIM selector has been initialized**”<br><br>
 >> Only a DKIM selector is present in your configuration.
 To allow us to switch to a new key when necessary, we are asked to configure the 2 selectors provided by the service.<br><br>
->> To fix this error :
+>> To fix this error:
 >> - Check the status of the DKIM selectors to determine which one needs to be configured.
-To do this, use the “[The various DKIM statuses](#dkim-status)” section of this guide.
+Use the section “[The different states of DKIM](#dkim-status)” of this guide.
->> - Once you have identified the selector you want to configure, follow the steps in the “[Full DKIM configuration](#firststep)” section of this guide, depending on your solution (Exchange or Email Pro), and apply it only to the selector concerned.
+>> - Once you have identified the selector you want to configure, follow the steps in the section “[Full DKIM configuration](#firststep)” of this guide, depending on your solution (Exchange or Email Pro), and apply it only to the selector concerned.
 >> Wait a maximum of 24 hours after configuring the selector.
 >>
 > **502**